openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 [rhacm-multi-cluster-observability]:https://github.com/stolostron/multicluster-observability-operator

 ## RANDOM  IDEAS
+- Support the creation of multiple OpenTelemetry Collector instances instead of just one to export the telemetry data outside the cluster
+- Support TempoStack to store some of the traces locally in the cluster
 - What happens if we need to reference multiple static secrets?
 - Maybe we can use annotations for the authentication methods instead of having to create a seperate resouce for that